Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

   - Added support for importing wgt (Tizen Web application package file) into Visual Studio Code Extension for Tizen.
 - Visual Studio (Windows)
   - Added support for importing Hybrid and Multi projects.
 Developers can import a Tizen.Native/Tizen.Web/Tizen.Dotnet project to VS and then can build and package.
-  - Added support for importing wgt(Tizen Web application package file) into Visual Studio Extension for Tizen
+  - Added support for importing wgt (Tizen Web application package file) into Visual Studio Extension for Tizen.

 ### Fixed Bugs